capeprivacy/functions/README.md

 ### Image Classification Inference with ONNX

-To learn how you can deploy and invoke an image classification model using the [onnxruntime], you can check the [capeprivacy/image-classification-onnx](image-classification-onnxhttps://github.com/capeprivacy/image-classification-onnx) repository.
+To learn how you can deploy and invoke an image classification model using the [onnxruntime](https://onnxruntime.ai/), you can check the [capeprivacy/image-classification-onnx](image-classification-onnxhttps://github.com/capeprivacy/image-classification-onnx) repository.

 ### Image Classification with tflite